skip to Main Content

 Because of this, episodes of vertigo are sometimes the first sign that you may be getting dementia.
 This is especially true when talking about vascular dementia and Alzheimer’s disease because they affect the balance center of your brain.

 When you consider vertigo, vascular dementia is the one type of dementia that should come to your mind.
-This is because, with this disease, there’s a problem getting oxygenated blood to flow to your cerebellum.
+With vascular dementia and vertigo, there’s a problem getting oxygenated blood to flow to your cerebellum.
 Because this part of your brain is vital to body movement, any disruption in blood flow can cause you to feel as though you’re spinning, along with episodes of dizziness.

 With vascular dementia, vertigo is one of the first symptoms you’ll experience before any of the other signs begin to show.
 Alzheimer’s disease is similar because vertigo may be one of the earlier signs you may experience.
 There’s a specific form of this disease called posterior cortical atrophy, affecting your cerebellum, leading to vertigo and balance problems.

 As you can see, vertigo and dementia often go hand in hand together.
 However, just because you’ve been diagnosed with one doesn’t always mean you’ll experience the other.
-If you aren’t sure of your symptoms, make sure Dr. Mehta knows how you feel so he can help you come to a proper diagnosis.
+If you aren’t sure of your symptoms warrant dementia dizziness treatment, make sure Dr. Mehta knows how you feel so he can help you come to a proper diagnosis.

-When you’ve had enough of constant forgetfulness, call our office at 732-856-5999 to make an appointment or schedule a consultation online today.
+When you’ve had enough of constant forgetfulness, or you are experiencing symptoms of dementia, headaches, and dizziness, call our office at 732-856-5999 to make an appointment or schedule a consultation online today to find out how dementia and dizziness can affect your life.